If you’re an agency lacking clarity about the types of keywords for SEO or PPC or when you should use each, you’ve come to the right place.

 On-site keywords drive SEO traffic to content such as blogs and landing pages.
 Here are the two types of on-site keywords that you should use.

 Think of a primary keyword as the main point of focus for your client’s content.
-Weave a primary keyword within your client’s content as seamlessly and naturally as possible (and also within crawlable site areas such as meta titles and ALT tags).
+Weave a primary keyword within their content as seamlessly and naturally as possible (and also within crawlable site areas such as meta titles and ALT tags).
 That way, search engines associate your client’s brand with the primary keyword.

 E.g., candles

 Think of related or Latent Semantic Index (LSI) keywords as secondary extensions of a primary keyword.
 In other words, related keywords are variations and common associations with a primary keyword.
-It considers user intent by listing the terms, inquiries, phrases, and questions frequently associated with a primary keyword.
+It considers intent by listing the terms, inquiries, phrases, and questions frequently associated with a primary keyword.

 E.g., candles for sale, candle wax melts, candles for relaxation

-Understanding the customer base opens up a treasure trove of relevant keywords that connect to your client's target market in new ways.
 In other words, client-centric keywords are not directly related to the product or service offered by your client but would appeal to the target consumer.
-These keywords are great for generating targeted content to create awareness of your client's brand.
+These types of keywords are great for generating targeted content to create awareness of your client's brand.

 E.g., how to set a romantic mood, ways to relax, benefits of aromatherapy

-Google Ads keywords are words or phrases about your client’s product or service used to streamline where their ads appear.
+Google Ads keywords are words or phrases about your client’s product or service used to streamline where their paid search ads appear.
 Based on what a user searches for, your client’s ad may show up if it’s relevant and associated with their search terms.
-Google Ads optimization is essential for your client’s ads to show up to the right target audience.
-Incorporating Google Ads keywords is a vital part of that process.

-When broad match keywords are used, your client’s Google Ads may appear to users who searched for those specific keywords and other related terms.
 This broadens your client’s ad reach without having to create an excessive, extensive keyword list.
 However, as most PPC marketers know, Google can create some unique broad matches that are not always in your client's best interest.

 E.g., If ‘exercise mat’ is used as a broad match keyword, your client’s Google ads could also show up on related searches such as ‘at-home exercises,’ ‘yoga stretches,’ ‘gym equipment,’ ‘bodyweight exercises’ or even 'bath mats.'

-Phrase match keywords tell Google to show your client’s ad only to users that inputted a specific phrase within their search inquiry, plus or minus a few words.
 While other words may be included before or after phrase match keywords, the exact term, or a close variant, must be a part of a user’s search for your client’s ad to appear.

 E.g., If your client uses ‘exercise mat’ as phrase match keywords, their Google ads may show up to users that search for ‘exercise mat for yoga’ or ‘cushioned exercise mat.’